Babylon: Iraqi government

-In February 1978, the Ba'athist government of Iraq under Saddam Hussein, began the "Archaeological Restoration of Babylon Project": reconstructing features of the ancient city atop its ruins.
+In February 1978, the Ba'athist government of Iraq under Saddam Hussein began the "Archaeological Restoration of Babylon Project": reconstructing features of the ancient city atop its ruins.
 These features included the Southern Palace of Nebuchadnezzar, with 250 rooms, five courtyards, and a 30 m entrance arch.
 The project reinforced the Processional Way, the Lion of Babylon, and an amphitheater constructed in the city's Hellenistic era.
 In 1982, the government minted a set of seven coins, displaying iconic features of Babylon.
-A Babylon International Festival was held in September 1987, and annually thereafter until 2002, excepting 1990 and 1991, to showcase this work.
-The proposed reconstruction of the Hanging Gardens and the great ziggurat never took place.
+The Babylon International Festival was held in September 1987 and annually thereafter until 2002, except in 1990 and 1991, to showcase this work.
+The proposed reconstruction of the Hanging Gardens of Babylon and the Ziggurat of Ur never took place.

 Hussein installed a portrait of himself and Nebuchadnezzar at the entrance to the ruins and inscribed his name on many of the bricks, in imitation of Nebuchadnezzar.
 One frequent inscription reads "This was built by Saddam Hussein, son of Nebuchadnezzar, to glorify Iraq."
 These bricks became sought after as collector's items after Hussein's downfall.
 Similar projects were conducted at Nineveh, Nimrud, Assur and Hatra, to demonstrate the magnificence of Arab achievement.

 In the 1980s, Hussein completely removed the village of Qwaresh, displacing its residents.
 He later constructed a modern palace in that area called Saddam Hill, over some of the old ruins, in the pyramidal style of a ziggurat.
 In 2003, he intended to have a cable car line constructed over Babylon, but plans were halted by the 2003 invasion of Iraq.